-Fundamentally however, my belief is that the therapist's state of presence, curiosity, open heart, and capacity to guide and teach are the most essential qualities for a successful collaboration toward healing and growth.
-I promise you I give it my all...
-It’s a relationship that requires significant trust, particularly when opening into places we know we need, or want, to change about ourselves, especially if we’re not sure where to start.
+Fundamentally, however, I believe that my openheartedness and curiosity, and my state of being present with the capacity to guide and teach, are the qualities essential to achieving a successful collaboration with healing and growth as its goal.
+I promise you: I give it my all.
+A collaboration such as this requires significant trust, particularly when opening up about what we know we need, or want, to change about ourselves, especially if we’re not sure where to start.
 These areas of vulnerability so often remain private, leaving missed opportunities for true healing.

-We will also discover ways to access your best or wisest self as a guide in responding to the many challenges you face.
-I encourage clients to explore and open into areas of their inner world; inviting the pain, or anything else in life, that could benefit from compassionate attention…
+We will discover ways to access your best or wisest self as a guide in responding to the many challenges you face.
+I encourage clients to explore and open into areas of their inner world—inviting in the pain, or anything else in life, that could benefit from compassionate attention.

-Far from 'pathologizing’ issues, the focus is more intent on deepening awareness of isolated internal thoughts and feelings, family patterns or stories, personal histories, trauma and their effect on current lifestyle and way of being, while honoring as sacred the whole person with many gifts.
-With insight synthesized from this therapeutic dialogue, I will support you to discover your best path forward, and also help train in "being in the moment” as life is happening.
-I tune in to and support a client's unique communicated experience and way of being, underneath ways you may be mislabeling yourself-- and focus on how to support awareness, understanding, and healing.
-I work well with feelings of anxiety, early wounds, emptiness, and clients' relationship to unworthiness, shame, grief, and of course anger--in its many forms.
-Our conversations may be more existential if called for, around death and impermanence, for instance, or the relationship to spirituality or consciousness.
+Far from “pathologizing” issues, our focus will be more on isolating internal thoughts and feelings, personal histories, family patterns or stories, and traumas and their affect on your current lifestyle and way of being.
+All the while, we will be honoring as sacred you, as a whole person with many gifts.
+Whether you are a baby boomer or millennial, with specific insight synthesized from our therapeutic dialogue, I will support you in discovering your best path forward.
+I will help you train “to be in the moment” as life is happening.
+I will tune in to and support your unique experience and way of being (beneath whatever ways you may be mislabeling yourself), and focus on supporting your awareness, your understanding, and your healing.
+I work well with early wounds and feelings of anxiety, emptiness, unworthiness, shame, grief, and of course anger—in its many forms.
+Stress management, imposter syndrome, and the many damaging ways that competition creates havoc in our psyches are often areas of focus.
+If called for, our conversations may be more existential, dealing with death and impermanence, for instance, or spirituality and consciousness.

-I encourage client feedback about our work together--what resonates, certainly if it does not, and how we may continually refine our contact more deeply toward trust, expressing your truth, and transformation.
-Regardless of specific individual goals, I invite you
+I encourage feedback about our work together: what resonates and (most certainly) what does not.
+I want our contact to move continually toward deeper trust, more expression of your truth, and eventual transformation.
+Regardless of specific individual goals, I invite you to